charleston76/simpleSalesforceDevops/README.md

 In your repository, create the files under **.github/workflows/** directory to store your workflow files.

-But here, we already have those.
+But here, we already have these ones:

 <!--